AtulDeshpande09/house_price_prediction_API_UI/README.md

 3. Click on "Get Prediction" to see the predicted house price.

 ## Contributing
 Contributions are welcome.
-Please submit a pull request or open an issue to discuss your changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.

 ## Acknowledgments
 - Special thanks to the open-source community for the tools and libraries used in this project.